leutloff/bergcms/README.md

   shell variables in a file named install_locally.cfg.

-Testsuite and Unit Tests
+Test Suite and Unit Tests
 ========================

-The testsuite for the user interface is based on the Selenium IDE.
+The test suite for the user interface is based on the Selenium IDE.
-Get the Firefox plugin Selenium IDE from [http://seleniumhq.org/download/](http://seleniumhq.org/download/).
+Get the Firefox plug-in Selenium IDE from [http://seleniumhq.org/download/](http://seleniumhq.org/download/).
 Installation is described at [http://seleniumhq.org/docs/02_selenium_ide.html](http://seleniumhq.org/docs/02_selenium_ide.html).

-The testsuites and test cases are located in the folder testsuite.
+The test suites and test cases are located in the folder test suite.
 Put the file www/cgi-bin/brg/testcase.pl only on testing instances.
 The CGI script will copy a database according the selected test case.
 This will destroy the existing database.
 The existence of the testcase.pl